-American Civil War Life: Union Infantryman - Life On Campaign III
+American Civil War Life: Union Infantryman - Life on Campaign 3

 Chain Of Order

 The army moved in an established order.
 Units that held lead positions the first day assumed the last positions the next day, and moved up the chain of order each succeeding day.
 While commanders could, and sometimes did, vary the positions of the units and the orders of march due to circumstances, this order was typical: